-While pre-workout has been known to provide you with the energy you need for exercise, what about caffeine pills?
+While pre-workout has been known to provide you with the energy you need for exercise, caffeine pills have always been an effective and budget-friendly alternative.

 - Caffeine Pills Vs Pre-Workout: Key Differences Explained